coursera-dl/coursera-dl/README.md

 using `pip`, you can directly install all the dependencies from the requirements file using `pip install -r requirements.txt`.

-### Installing dependencies on your own
+#### Installing dependencies on your own

 **Warning:** This method is not recommended unless you know what you are doing.
-Before filing bug reports, please check that the versions of your modules are those recommended in the `requirements.txt` file.
+Once again, before filing bug reports, if you installed the dependencies own your own, please check that the versions of your modules are at least those recommended in the `requirements.txt` file.
+The `requirements.txt` file is the official resource that we use as reference and support.

-You may choose to install the dependencies yourself, but our users had issues that not all resources (videos etc.) were downloaded with versions of the dependencies different than those listed in the `requirements.txt` file.
+Yet once again, you may choose to install the dependencies yourself, but our users had issues that not all resources (videos etc.) were downloaded with versions of the dependencies different than those listed in the `requirements.txt` file.

 In any case, you may want to install: